Lazy Luddite Log

 We once had a lunch hour - most undergraduates of whatever course could come together at the same time of day between classes.
 I get the impression this is now a thing of the past.
 I can only imagine it has had an impact on those student groups that had weekly lunchtime meetings.
 Plenty of other changes have happened to the academic life of Monash and I'm only aware of the biggest.

 There are now fewer departments and more inter-disciplinary centres.
-Cross-diciplinary thinking is very worthwhile but I reckon that behind this shift is the desire to cut costs.
-Alongside this trend there seems to have been a shift from pure to applied research and, getting back to student culture, a shift from department-focused clubs with an interest in subject matter to faculty-based clubs with an interest in industry networking and getting pissed at huge anonymous shindigs.
+Cross-diciplinary thinking can be worthwhile but I reckon that behind this shift is the desire to cut costs.
+Also, my hunch is that it favours the more subjective of related disciplines.
+Alongside this trend there has been a shift from pure to applied research and, getting back to student culture, a shift from department-focused clubs with an interest in subject matter to faculty-based clubs with an interest in industry networking and getting pissed at huge anonymous shindigs.

 Student Culture